-Popliteal Blocks are used at the Hospital for Special Surgery to help alleviate pain after foot and ankle surgery.
+Popliteal Blocks are used at HSS to help alleviate pain after foot and ankle surgery.
 Patients who have a popliteal block will have the outside 75% of their foot numbed.
 Because it does not cover the entire foot, this block is often used in combination with a spinal or epidural for surgical anesthesia.

 Once you have arrived in the operating room, the anesthesiologist may ask you to turn onto your stomach.
 The injection may be placed either in the back of knee or on the side of the leg.
 Once you are in position, your anesthesiologist will provide some sedation intravenously.
 This will reduce any pain or anxiety you may be having.